 "Computers are useless.
 They can only give you answers."
 Picasso

 There is one more level where we can know with absolute confidence that our audience is deeply engaged.
-Sometimes it's simply easier or more practical to tell people what's required.
+Sometimes it's just more comfortable or more practical to tell people what's required.
 In these instances, the way to ensure they listen to every word is by having them see your telling as an answer (with the same content)!
 When people come to us with genuine questions, they've demonstrated engagement and primed themselves to listen.

-If you've ever wondered about those bored, disengaged students/employees it might be worth asking yourself, how would you feel listening to answers to questions you hadn't asked?
+If you've ever wondered about those bored, disengaged students/employees (partners) it might be worth asking yourself, how would you feel listening to answers to questions you hadn't asked?

-In a following blog, we'll discuss how to cultivate a culture of curiosity (at home, school or at work) where everyone engages, where questions are seen as more valuable than answers and where learning is both the goal and the journey.
+In a following blog, we'll discuss how to cultivate a culture of curiosity (at home, school or work) where everyone engages.
+Where forming and asking questions is seen as more valuable than answers and where learning is both the goal and the journey.